LINEAGE

 Paramahansa Yogananda

-When Yogananda became aware of his purpose to bring the teachings of Kriya Yoga to the Western world, he directed his energies to that goal with the same zeal he approached every aspect of his life.
+When Yogananda became aware of his purpose in bringing the teachings of Kriya Yoga to the Western world, he directed his energies toward that goal with the same zeal he approached every aspect of his life.
 Strengthened by his guru’s training, Yogananda embarked on this mission to the West.

 Source: The Kriya Yoga Podcast about Paramahansa Yogananda –